ChrisS85/paperless_owner_tag_sync/README.md

     Send parameters as JSON: Checked
     Add a parameter with url / {doc_url}
     Include document: Unchecked

+Additionally, you need to create a token or use an existing one in Settings -> Django Admin Panel --> Auth Token.

 ## Installation
 Create venv in script directory: